aebange/programmingClass/Python/pythonBasics.md

     - Because python uses Byte code, **there is no need to build or make a program before it's execution.**
     - If the system fails to compile a Byte code file, the program will still successfully execute, however the process will take place at a slower pace since a new Byte code file will need to be created each time the program is run.
 -  **Python Virtual Machine (PVM)**: The massive loop of code that makes up the runtime engine of python.
 The PVM is the "final step" of the Python interpreter.
+-  **Iterable Objects:** An object is iterable if it is physically stored in sequence in memory or an object that generates one item at a time.

 ### General concepts to understand
 -  **Methods:** Functions that are attached to and act upon a specific object and are called with an expression